 Then there’s Kirk.
 Kirk doesn’t envision an imaginary scenario based out of any underlying self-doubt or anxiety, he actually has to relive his most painful memory: The death of Edith Keeler.
 The only difference between the version of the scene in “The Final Voyage” and the one in “The City on the Edge of Forever” is that the illusory Edith Keeler taunts Kirk throughout about his dedication and subservience to “the future”: The idea that he’ll sacrifice himself and others for some intangible and ill-defined long-term “greater good” instead of trying to make decisions that come out of a sense of kindness and justice in the present.
 And it’s a stinging critique, and more than makes up for the debatably hackneyed invocation of Edith Keeler and “The City on the Edge of Forever” when, speaking strictly in terms of the narrative of the original show and films, it might have made more sense to use Reyna, or even Carol Marcus here.

-'s entire narrative revolves around.
+This was an instance where Kirk’s decision was very much made out of an eye towards a larger duty and obligation, but paradoxically also a sense, either conscious or subconscious, that he’s the protagonist Star Trek‘s entire narrative revolves around.
 Taking it even further, there’s the ever-worrisome imperialist subtext to the original story, where apparently it’s trying to teach us pacifism is inherently wrongheaded and will make us go soft and will lead to a future run by Space Nazis.
 Edith rightfully points out that this is bullshit, and calls Kirk out on betraying the values he himself holds to in the name of a higher authority, which he constantly tries to excuse away as “honour” or “duty”.
 And Kirk snaps, breaking free of his illusions and just wails away at his Klingon torturer, giving us the one thing the Original Series, in all its indulgent voyeuristic “two-fisted diplomacy”, always shied away from: Pure, unbridled rage and bloodshed.
 The ultimate cause and consequence of all violence.

 Furthermore, this scene plays into the black hole gravity “The City on the Edge of Forever” exerts on all manifestations of the Original Series story, and how much it’s trapped by all the unpleasant implications and connotations that episode embodies.
 As much as Star Trek in this form may try to stretch its wings and evolve beyond its roots, its roots are far too often too problematic to fully cast aside without some serious rehabilitation.
 And that’s what “The Final Voyage” is encouraging us to do: Take a good look at everything Star Trek is and wants to be at this point in its history and use that knowledge to better ourselves as we go forward.
 Which is just about the purest Star Trek message you can find.
 And, having finally acknowledged its past and present, no matter how ugly it can get at times, Star Trek is free now to grow up and move to the next stage of its life.
 So, when the lights go off on the bridge and Kirk walks off to take up his new assignment, it doesn’t feel like the end of a story, but rather the beginning of the next chapter of one.